dxc-technology/about-devops-dojo/blog/_posts/2020-12-14-post-incident-practices-added.md

 In response to the reaction from the community to the **Online DevOps Dojo** we are happy to be able to announce the open sourcing of a module on Post Incident Practices.

-This is in addition to the 7 existing modules :
+This is in addition to the Welcome and Setup module, and the 6 existing modules on DevOps culture and practices:

-* Welcome and Setup
 * Leading Change
 * Version Control
 * Continuous Integration